-Recently, network virtualization technology is the most popular and advanced technology both in our daily life and professional fields.
+Recently, network virtualisation technology is the most popular and advanced technology both in our daily life and professional fields.
 There is a wide range of VPN technology available, such as VPLS and VPWS.
 Based on the use of Ethernet transport, VPLS and VPWS provide high-speed communications.
 But many business users who are seeking the most cost-efficient and efficient solutions for their network are confused when they face the two technologies VPLS and VPWS.
 Here focus on VPLS vs VPWS, to unveil their mysteries.

 What Is VPLS？